paperdiamond/gitlin/README.md

 The setup wizard will:
 - Install the GitHub Action workflow
+- Automatically fetch your Linear teams and let you select one (no manual UUID lookup!)
 - Add required secrets to your repository (via GitHub CLI)
 - Verify everything is configured correctly